c0d3cisco/resty/README.md

 ## Overview

 Project designed to reintroduce existing React concepts taught in Code 301 at Code fellows as well as become comfortable with new concepts.
-The goal is to build a React application that will perform RESTful API calls to remote APIs, and display the data retrieved from those APIs.

 ## Feature Tasks & Requirements